robinasaki/TradeTitans/project_specification.md

 ## Task 3: User Stories
 - [Team Story]: Put team story here.
 - [Jarod's Story]: Humphrey wishes to find either a specific stock or find others by inputting specific filters into a search.
+He is then given the specific stock requested or the stocks requested by the general search.

 ## Task 5: Scheduled Meeting Time + Mode of Communication
 - We will meet during each tutorial time, as well as Tuesdays and Thursdays from 5:00-6:00pm.